Navalny's family and supporters are laying the opposition leader to rest after his death in prison

-Hundreds of people gathered to bid farewell to Alexei Navalny at a funeral Friday in Moscow under a heavy police presence, following a battle with authorities over the release of his body after his still-unexplained death in an Arctic penal colony.
+Under a heavy police presence, hundreds of people bade farewell in Moscow on Friday to Alexei Navalny at his funeral after his still-unexplained death two weeks ago in an Arctic penal colony.

-His supporters said several churches in Moscow refused to hold the service before Navalny’s team got permission from one in the capital’s Maryino district, where he once lived before his 2020 poisoning, treatment in Germany and subsequent arrest on his return to Russia.
+The funeral followed a battle with authorities over the release of the body of President Vladimir Putin's fiercest critic.
+His supporters said several churches in Moscow refused to hold the service for the man who crusaded against official corruption and organized big protests.
+Many Western leaders blamed the death on the Russian leader, an accusation the Kremlin angrily rejected.

-The Church of the Icon of the Mother of God Soothe My Sorrows, which was encircled by crowd-control barriers, did not mention the service on its social media page.
-Hours before the funeral was set to start, hundreds waited for outside the church under the watch of police who deployed in big numbers.
+Navalny’s team eventually got permission from the Church of the Icon of the Mother of God Soothe My Sorrows, which was encircled by crowd-control barriers on Friday.
+Hours before the funeral started, hundreds waited to enter under the watch of police.

+Western diplomats were spotted in the long line, along with presidential hopefuls Boris Nadezhdin and Yekaterina Duntsova.
+Both wanted to run against Putin in the upcoming presidential elections and opposed his war in Ukraine; neither was allowed on the ballot.

+After the hearse arrived at the church, the coffin was taken out of the vehicle, as the crowd applauded and chanted: “Navalny!
+Navalny!”
+Some also shouted: “You weren’t afraid, neither are we!”

 Navalny's mother, Lyudmila Navalnaya, spent eight days trying to get authorities to release the body following his Feb.
 16 death at Penal Colony No. 3 in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.

 Authorities originally said they couldn't turn over the body because they needed to conduct post-mortem tests.
-Navalnaya, 69, made a video appeal to President Vladimir Putin to release it so she could bury her son with dignity.
+Navalnaya made a video appeal to Putin to release it so she could bury her son with dignity.

 “Unknown people are calling up people and threatening them not to take Alexei’s body anywhere,” Yarmysh said Thursday.

-Russian authorities still haven't announced the cause of death for Navalny, 47, who crusaded against official corruption and organized big protests as Putin's fiercest political foe.
-Many Western leaders blamed the death on the Russian leader, an accusation the Kremlin angrily rejected.
+Russian authorities still haven’t announced the cause of death for Navalny, who was 47.

-The politician’s team said the funeral would be streamed live on Navalny’s YouTube channel.
+Navalny had been jailed since January 2021, when he returned to Moscow to face certain arrest after recuperating in Germany from nerve agent poisoning he blamed on the Kremlin.

-His widow, Yulia Navalnaya, accused Putin and Moscow Mayor Sergei Sobyanin of trying to block a public funeral.
+His widow accused Putin and Moscow Mayor Sergei Sobyanin of trying to block a public funeral.

 “We don’t want any special treatment — just to give people the opportunity to say farewell to Alexei in a normal way,” Yulia Navalnaya wrote on X, the platform formerly known as Twitter.
-In a speech to European lawmakers on Wednesday in Strasbourg, France, she also expressed fears that police might interfere with the gathering or would "arrest those who have come to say goodbye to my husband.”
+In a speech to European lawmakers on Wednesday, she also expressed fears that police might interfere with the gathering or would "arrest those who have come to say goodbye to my husband.”

 Moscow authorities refused permission for a separate memorial event for Navalny and slain opposition leader Boris Nemtsov on Friday, citing COVID-19 restrictions, according to politician Yekaterina Duntsova said.
 Nemtsov, a 55-year-old former deputy prime minister, was shot to death as he walked on a bridge adjacent to the Kremlin on the night of Feb.
 27, 2015.